geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 The above insert will act like an upsert and update the author to the new values provided in the insert values as the quote already exists and it has a unique constraint.

-Another thing to consider is if you are inserting rows with a parent-child table for example, the author is a table and the quote is another table as described in this [Postgres Delete Cascade](/blog/2023/04/delete-cascade-postgres/) post, then it is best done in a database transaction.
-You will first add the author get the author’s id and use it in the query to insert the quote all in the same database transaction to maintain data integrity.
-Next, you will learn about the useful COPY command.
+Another thing to consider is if you are inserting rows with a parent-child relationship—for example, if the author is in one table and the quote is in another table as described in this [Postgres Delete Cascade](/blog/2023/04/delete-cascade-postgres/) post—then it is best done in a database transaction.
+You will first add the author, get the author’s ID, and use it in the query to insert the quote—all in the same database transaction to maintain data integrity.
+Next, you will learn about the useful `COPY` command.

 ## Insert multiple rows with COPY command

 The `COPY` command provides a bulk insertion mechanism for inserting multiple rows from a file into a Postgres table with a single command.
 It can significantly improve performance compared to executing multiple individual INSERT statements.
 It's particularly useful when you have large datasets to import.

-The basic syntax for using the `COPY` command for inserting data from a CSV file to a table is:
+The basic syntax for using the `COPY` command for inserting data from a CSV file into a table is:

 ```sql
 COPY table_name (column1, column2, column3, ...)